 Did you enjoy this recipe?

 Hope you liked this simple recipe!
 This dip can be used for other meats but I personally think it goes best with pork meat dishes.
-Try using Korean Saeujeot into your dipping sauce next time and serve it with Korean Bossam next time!
+Try using Korean Saeujeot into your dipping sauce next time and serve it with Korean Bossam!
 You will love it!

-If you need a Bossam recipe, try my Instant Pot Bossam Recipe, the Shredded Pork Version!
+If you need a Bossam recipe, do try my Instant Pot Bossam Recipe, the Shredded Pork Version!
+Link below:

 Korean Dipping Sauce with Salted Shrimp